 Not according to a McKinsey article Mindsets matter in Transformations which states that 70% of transformations fail, adding that “Transformational change requires individuals to behave differently, which means that leaders must address how people think and act in their day-to-day work.”

-Let’s put our cards on the table!
+Let’s put our ABC of ICT cards on the table!

-Whatever the reason for ABC being perceived as old hat, I blew the dust off the old ABC cards and put a number of them on the table.
+Whatever the reason for the ABC of ICT being perceived as old hat, I blew the dust off the old ABC cards and put a number of them on the table.
 I used them to provoke and challenge delegates visiting my stand by saying “ITIL 4?
 DevOps?
 It doesn’t matter what you adopt you’ll fail because of these.”
 Pointing to the cards on the table.

 I intended it as a joke to stimulate a dialogue.